BrippneyVargas/Group-4-CS2450/Task Manager app/Docs/SRS.md

 #### A list of advanced features brainstormed by the team:

+1. Using Flask.
-1. Recurring tasks.
+2. Recurring tasks.
-2. AI Implementation
-3. Progress bar
-4. Task grouping
-5. Local storage for offline support
-6. Mobile Responsiveness

 #### AI-powered Task Automation: